g0ve/IN3110/assignment4/README.md

 $ python blur_faces.py
 ```
 ---
-<sub>Never used Numpy before like me?
+<sup><sub>Never used Numpy before like me?
 Highly highly recommend to read this: https://www.labri.fr/perso/nrougier/from-python-to-numpy.
-Helped me a lot to understand how numpy works and smart ways to use it.</sub>
+Helped me a lot to understand how numpy works and smart ways to use it.</sub></sup>